-General and sector specific guidance on how to carry out PI reporting and the information you need to provide.
+General and sector specific guidance on how to carry out pollution inventory reporting and the information you need to provide.

-Use the Environment Agency’s online Pollution Inventory Electronic Data Capture (PIEDC) system to submit your data.
+Use the Environment Agency’s PIEDC website to submit your data.
 The system will check your information for mistakes, automatically fill in standard fields and allow you to look at information you have provided in previous years.

-The PIEDC online system opens for reporting on 1 January each year.
-The deadline for submitting your PI data is 28 February each year.
+The PIEDC website opens for reporting on 1 January each year.
+The deadline for submitting your pollution inventory data is 28 February each year.

-The PIEDC system opens in a pop-up window so make sure your pop-up blocker is switched off.
+The PIEDC website opens in a pop-up window so make sure your pop-up blocker is switched off.